Network Centrality Metrics Based on Unrestricted Paths, Walks and Cycles Compared to Standard Centrality Metrics

-In Figure \ref{fig:tetragon_network}, a tetragon network is shown on the left and the same network with one peripheral node added is shown on the right.
-For the regular tetragon network, given an identical edge probability, each node attains the same ISM betweenness centrality value, the same out-centrality value, and the same in-centrality value.
-When a peripheral node is added, the results change in a way that node 4 becomes the highest ranked in ISM betweenness value, whereas node 5 behaves like the peripheral nodes we saw in our earlier two examples.
-Nodes 1 and 3 still attain identical values to each other, although their numerical values change.

-The tetragon network shows that not all networks produce the inverting ranking behavior between out-centrality and in-centrality as was seen for the Krackhardt kite network in Figure \ref{fig:krackhardt_kite}, for the small node network in Figure \ref{fig:small_network} and for the larger random networks.
-It also further reinforces that when the network contains symmetry, the results of the influence spreading model are also symmetric, as long as the edge probabilities are the same for all edges.

-Another case, when network-wide inverting ranking behavior between out-centrality and in-centrality does not happen, is when nodes are completely disconnected from the rest of the network.
-If a node is disconnected from the rest of the network i.e.\ it has degree zero, then its in-centrality and out-centrality equal zero for all edge probabilities.
+In our experiments we have discovered that network-wide inverting ranking behavior between out-centrality and in- centrality does not occur when some nodes are completely disconnected from the rest of the network.
+For such a disconnected (zero degree) node, its in-centrality and out-centrality equal zero for all edge probabilities.